-Free tutoring services are offered to all ESL students.
+Free tutoring services are offered to all English as a Second Language (ESL) students.
 The primary purpose for this program is to help students achieve success, higher understanding and better English skills in their ESL courses.

-If Juniata students who are English Language Learners (ELL) need tutoring in a non-ESL course for language-based issues, arrangements can be made with the professor of that course and the Director of the Intensive English Program.
-Priority, however, will be given to current ESL students in the Intensive English Program.
+If Juniata students who are English Language Learners (ELL) need tutoring in a non-ESL course for language-based issues, arrangements can be made with the professor of that course and the Tutoring Program Coordinator.
+Priority, however, will be given to current ESL students in the Intensive English Program (IEP).

-We encourage students taking courses outside the IEP to seek tutoring services through the Academic Services Office, especially if the student is having issues with content.
+We encourage students taking courses outside the IEP to seek tutoring services through Quest, especially if the student is having issues with content.

 - Students on academic probation may be required to use tutoring services.